How Earth Will look With Current International Borders in 250 million years

 At 250 million years in the future, the Atlantic is predicted to have closed.
 North America is supposed to have already collided with Africa, but be in a more southerly position than it drifted.
 South America is predicted to be wrapped around the southern tip of Africa, completely enclosing the Indo-Atlantic Ocean.
 The Pacific Ocean will have grown wider, encircling half the Earth.

-The map below shows how our planet will look with current international borders in next 250 million years.
+The map below shows how our planet will look with current international borders in the next 250 million years.

 In general, the climate would have been more continental.
 Around the edges, it would have been similar to any other continent, with ecosystem type dependent on latitude and weather patterns.